Celebrating 100 Years of the Historic Sarasota Opera House

 Photos and Resources

-Our Centennial Media Archive offers journalists access to a curated collection of historic photographs that capture the opera house’s rich legacy over the past 100 years.
+Our Centennial Media Archive offers a curated collection of historic photographs that capture the opera house’s rich legacy over the past 100 years.
 Explore rare images of landmark performances, architectural evolution, beloved artists, and memorable moments that shaped our cultural story.
-All assets are available for press use in high‑resolution formats, preserving the character and detail of each era.
+All assets are available for press use in high‑resolution formats.
 If you need assistance locating a specific photo or require additional archival materials, our communications team is here to help.
 Contact us at [email protected]

 Celebrate with Us